Learn more about sciatica treatment North Vancouver from our North Vancouver Chiropractor clinic doctors at Mountain Health & Performance!

 The piriformis muscle is a triangular muscle that runs from the side of the thigh and inserts onto the sacrum (the large triangular bone at the bottom of the pelvis).
 It is a deep muscle located underneath the gluteus maximus and in the majority of people the sciatic nerve runs underneath the piriformis muscle.
 In piriformis syndrome the sciatic nerve becomes irritated by tension in the muscle or due to direct trauma to the area.
 This is a much less common cause of sciatica.
 Other conditions may also create symptoms that are similar to sciatica.
 Lumbar or sacroiliac joint irritation along with trigger points in the buttock muscles can also create pain that may seem similar in character and location but are true sciatica.

 As indicated above, sciatica may be a symptom of various muscle, joint or disc related conditions.
-Treatment at Mountain Health & Performance is based on a specific diagnosis and findings from an examination.
+Treatment from the Mountain Health & Performance North Vancouver chiropractor is based on a specific diagnosis and findings from an examination.
 Treatment should never be based around one specific symptom such as sciatica.

 Avoid articles online that claim to provide quick fixes or simple exercises to cure sciatica.
 Exercises for disc hernation, piriformis syndrome, lumbar facet irritation or trigger points will differ.
 Diagnosing yourself with sciatica based on online information and then performing general exercises could lead to increased injury and pain.
 For example, sciatic nerve pain may create a feeling of tension in the hamstring muscles.
 When the hamstrings feel tight it is common to want to bend forward to stretch them in order to ease the tension.
 However in cases of disc herniation bending forward may put increased pressure on the disc and tension or irritate the nerve.
 For specific patients hamstring stretching should be avoided and a different approach to rehabilitation and exercise will be taken.